 sphere1to the 4th input of the first source.

 Do the same for

 sphere1and change Center to

 You can stop sourcing in the source nodes by adding an expression to the Activation parameter.
 For the first source, enter

 $FF<50to stop emission at frame 50.
 For the second source, use

-With this setup you get a narrow band water surface and two velocity sources, adding particles to the simulation.
-In the next step, you create the attributes.
+This setup creates a narrow band water surface and two velocity sources, adding particles to the simulation.
+In the next step, you define the attributes.

 The first stop is the FLIP Container.
 There, the attribute-field pairs are created.
-In contrast to DOP FLIP fluids, those pairs are maintained automatically throughout the chain.
+In contrast to DOP FLIP fluids, attribute-field pairs are maintained automatically throughout the chain.